Weakly positive and directed Anosov representations: Directed Anosov representations

 In a Riemannian metric space, a \emph{flat} is a totally geodesic subspace whose sectional curvatures are all zero.
 In the case of $X$, every flat is isometric to $\mathbb{R}^k$ for some $k=1,\dots,n-1$, and the maximal flats are of dimension $n-1$.
 These maximal flats can be described as the orbits of certain subgroups of $\PGL(V)$ in the following way.

 A subgroup of $\PGL(V)$ is \emph{diagonalizable} if every element in that subgroup is diagonalizable over $\mathbb{R}$.
 Let $A\subset\PGL(V)$ be a maximal, diagonalizable, connected, abelian subgroup of $\PGL(V)$, and let $o\in X$ be a point.
-We say that an (ordered) basis $\Bc:=(e_1,\dots,e_n)$ of $V$ is an \emph{appropriate basis for $(A,o)$} if it has the following properties: \begin{itemize} \item every $a\in A$ is represented in the basis $\Bc$ by a diagonal matrix. \item $\Bc$ is an orthonormal basis for some inner product in the scalar class of inner products corresponding to $o\in X$. \end{itemize} Such a basis (if it exists), is unique up to permuting the vectors in the basis, replacing each vector in the basis with its negative, and scaling all the vectors in the basis by the same positive number.
-We refer to such a basis as an \emph{appropriate basis for $(A,o)$.}
+We say that an (ordered) basis $\Bc:=(e_1,\dots,e_n)$ of $V$ is an \emph{appropriate basis for $(A,o)$} if it has the following properties: \begin{itemize} \item every $a\in A$ is represented in the basis $\Bc$ by a diagonal matrix. \item $\Bc$ is an orthonormal basis for some inner product in the scalar class of inner products corresponding to $o\in X$. \end{itemize} Any appropriate basis for $(A,o)$ is unique (if it exists) up to permuting the vectors in the basis, replacing each vector in the basis with its negative, and scaling all the vectors in the basis by the same positive number.

 If an appropriate basis for $(A,o)$ exists, then $\mathbf F_A:=A\cdot o\subset X$ is a maximal flat.
 Furthermore, for every maximal flat $\mathbf F\subset X$, there is a maximal, diagonalizable, connected, abelian subgroup $A\subset \PGL(V)$ such that $\mathbf F=\mathbf F_A$.
 As such, when convenient, we also refer to an appropriate basis for $(A,o)$ as an \emph{appropriate basis for $(\mathbf F_A,o)$}.
 This basis $\Bc$ defines a parameterization